 =IF(OR(B2>0,C2>0),”In-Stock”,”Out of Stock”)

-But, if both cells a has zero then OR will return false and IF will return value “Out of Stock”.
+But, if both cells have zero then OR will return false, and IF will return value “Out of Stock”.